COVID-19 Updates: Taking steps to return to normal.

 Lisa Higgerty

-Lisa Higgerty is co-chair of the Métis Women’s Council on Economic Security.
-More than 15 years ago, Lisa started a career advocating for the victims of sexual abuse, resulting in the Mamowichihitowin, an innovative holistic program in rural Alberta unique to Canada.
-She has since expanded the mandate of the program to cover all types of domestic violence in west-central Alberta.
+Lisa Higgerty is a former chair of the Métis Women’s Council on Economic Security.
+More than 15 years ago, Lisa started a career advocating for the victims of sexual abuse, resulting in the Mamowichihitowin program, an innovative holistic program in rural Alberta unique to Canada.
+Under her leadership, the program’s mandate was expanded to cover all types of domestic violence in west-central Alberta.

 Rachelle Venne